List of oldest universities in continuous operation

 Established in 1224 by Frederick II during his rule as King of Sicily, the University of Naples Federico II in Naples, Italy, is the world's oldest state-funded university in continuous operation.

 This is a list of the oldest existing universities in continuous operation in the world.

-Inclusion in this list is determined by the date at which the educational institute first met the traditional definition of a university used by academic historians (Note: "The statement that all universities are descended either directly or by migration from these three prototypes [Oxford, Paris, and Bologna] depends, of course, on one's definition of a university.
+Inclusion in this list is determined by the date at which the educational institute is generally recognised as having become a university by academic historians, although it may have existed as a different kind of institution before that time.
+This limits the term "university" to institutions with distinctive structural and legal features that developed in Europe, and which make the university form different from other institutions of higher learning in the pre-modern world, even though these may sometimes now be referred to popularly as universities.
+(Note: "The statement that all universities are descended either directly or by migration from these three prototypes [Oxford, Paris, and Bologna] depends, of course, on one's definition of a university.
 And I must define a university very strictly here.
 A university is something more than a center of higher education and study.
-One must reserve the term "university" for—and I'm quoting Rashdall here—'a scholastic guild, whether of masters or students, engaged in higher education and study," which was later defined, after the emergence of universities, as "studium generale'.") although it may have existed as a different kind of institution before that time.
-This definition limits the term "university" to institutions with distinctive structural and legal features that developed in Europe, and which make the university form different from other institutions of higher learning in the pre-modern world, even though these may sometimes now be referred to popularly as universities.
+One must reserve the term "university" for—and I'm quoting Rashdall here—'a scholastic guild, whether of masters or students, engaged in higher education and study," which was later defined, after the emergence of universities, as "studium generale'.")

-To be included in the list, the university must have been founded prior to 1500 in Europe or be the oldest university derived from the medieval European model in a country or region.
-It must also still be in operation, with institutional continuity retained throughout its history.
+The main list consists of institutions generally recognised by historians as having been universities (studia generalia) prior to 1500, while the second part of the list gives the oldest university derived from the medieval European model in a country, or part of a country where there are multiple university systems identified by independent sources.
+Institutions must also still be in operation, with institutional continuity retained throughout their history.
 Some early universities, including the University of Paris, founded around the beginning of the 13th century but abolished by the French Revolution in 1793, are excluded.
 Some institutions reemerge, but with new foundations, such as the modern University of Paris, which came into existence in 1896 after the Louis Liard law disbanded Napoleon's University of France system.

-The word "university" is derived from the Latin universitas magistrorum et scholarium, which approximately means "community of teachers and scholars."
+The word "University" is derived from the Latin universitas magistrorum et scholarium, which approximately means "community of teachers and scholars."
 The University of Bologna in Bologna, Italy, where teaching began around 1088 and which was organised into a university in the late 12th century, is the world's oldest university in continuous operation, and the first university in the sense of a higher-learning and degree-awarding institute.
 The origin of many medieval universities can be traced back to the Catholic cathedral schools or monastic schools, which appeared as early as the 6th century and were run for hundreds of years prior to their formal establishment as universities in the high medieval period.